 instead of God’s Holy Feast days.

-Note: Yahshua was name that the Messiah would have been called, as it meant “Yahuah (the Father) Saves.”
+Note: Yahusha was name that the Messiah would have been called, as it meant “Yahuah (the Father) Saves.”
 The name Jesus is Greek, so our Messiah was never called Jesus.

 So let’s look at the time period when Christians switched from observing God’s Holy Feast days to Rome’s Easter and Christmas.